 There are two opportunities for a photographer to make choices.
 One is composition.
 This involves where you are as a photographer in relation to your subject and other things in your picture.

-If the black colors in your picture seem to dominate or appear too big and strong you may have underexposed your picture.
-If you have areas that are blown out and white you may have overexposed your picture.
+If your pictures are too dark you have underexposed your picture.
+If you have areas that are blown out and white you have overexposed your picture.